Knight's Tour Art

 (click on the image above to see another infinite open Knight's Tour with blue lines)

 The same first 80 moves of the infinite open Knight's Tour with blue lines were also created by Johannes (Hans) Secelle and Albrecht Heeffer on March 09, 2002 to demonstrate an infinite positive integer sequence.
-Their sequence of moves are posted on "Sloane's Database of Integer Sequences," Part 55 of the On-Line Encyclopedia of Integer Sequences under the A068614 section.
+Their sequence of moves are posted on "Online Encyclopedia of Integer Sequences," Part 55 under the A068614 section.

 Below you will find another interesting pattern that can be repeated over and over again to